+ARTH 227 Dr. Miller-Lanning

+Matisse and Picasso 3 credits

-ARTH 227Dr.
-Miller-LanningMatisse and Picasso3 credits(Formerly ARTH 315)This course examines the works of these two influentialmodern artists by considering the aestheticand historical context for their paintings,sculptures, prints, and writings on art.
+(Formerly ARTH 315) This course examines the works of these two influential modern artists by considering the aesthetic and historical context of their paintings, sculptures, prints, and writings on art.